France - Data Protection Overview

 - order temporary or definitive restriction on processing;

-- prohibit processing or withdraw an authorisation under the GDPR or the FDPA; and/or
+- prohibit processing or withdraw an authorisation under the GDPR or the Act; and/or

 - suspend of data flow to a third-party country or international organisation.

-Corrective actions and sanctions can also be carried out and/or imposed in case of urgency, such as temporary interruption of processing, restriction of processing and suspension of the controller/processor's certification, and the new power to request an urgent opinion or a binding decision from the European Data Protection Board ('EDPB') (Article 21(III) of the Act).
+Corrective actions and sanctions can also be carried out and/or imposed in case of urgency, such as temporary interruption of processing, restriction of processing and suspension of the controller/processor's certification, and the new power to request an urgent opinion or a binding decision from the EDPB (Article 21(III) of the Act).
 However, in practice, CNIL rarely applies large sanctions and prefers a more cooperative approach, discussing with the controller/processor and working with them towards compliance.

 The Act provides for the possible publication of sanctions in newspapers or other media, as a sanction, at the expense of the breaching party, and where, for instance, a high number of data subjects is involved (Article 22 of the Act).

-In addition, it should be noted that the 2018 Ordinance added to the arsenal of criminal offences of the Act the fact of obstructing the action of CNIL, now punishable by a €15,000 fine (multiplied by five for legal entities) and one year's imprisonment (Article 226-22-2 of the Penal Code).
+It should also be noted that the 2018 Ordinance added to the arsenal of criminal offences of the Act the fact of obstructing the action of CNIL, now punishable by a €15,000 fine (multiplied by five for legal entities) and one year's imprisonment (Article 226-22-2 of the Penal Code).

 The GDPR provides for a €20 million cap or 4% of global turnover, for acts committed after 25 May 2018.
 The Digital Republic Act already anticipated and previously increased the maximum amount for fines from €150,000 to €3 million.
 In addition, controllers became obligated to individually inform data subjects of such sanction, and CNIL started being able to impose financial penalties without prior notice where the violation could not be brought into conformity.